artefactual/archivematica/hack/README.md

 - Make sure that your repositories under `/hack/submodules` (submodules) are up to date.
 If you are working off your own branches, make sure they are not outdated.
 Rebase often!
-- Look for open/closed issues that may relate to your problem!
-A few repos where you may find them:
+- Look for open/closed [issues][am-issues] that may relate to your problem!
-  [artefactual/archivematica][am1-issues] and
-  [archivematica/issues][am2-issues].
 - [Get support](https://www.archivematica.org/community/support/).

 ##### PMM client service doesn't start